 Add Architectural Details and Trim

 Millwork and moulding can make your home look 1000 times more expensive than it is, but when it comes to using power tools, I’m a nervous nelly.
 I’m good with quarter round, but crown moulding is a hard pass for me.
 All the math and angles trip me up.
 My friend Sarah however is an expert and recently shared her thoughts on millwork and architectural details.
 She also shared a few rookie mistakes to avoid, so if you are looking to install panel molding like I am, definitely check out Sarah’s posts.
+She has some excellent inexpensive home decor ideas as well.

 Paint Your Doors